Soulful, Compassionate Counselling and Psychotherapy

 If you decide to meet for an exploratory session, we will set a date and time for this meeting which will usually be within a week or two.
 This session will be free of charge and will take approximately 30-45 minutes.

 The aim of the first session will be for us to get a sense of one another and work out if we both feel we will be able to work together.
 At this session, we would explore any questions that you may have, what your hopes would be for working together and a bit about what has brought you to make contact.
 At the end of the session, you are very welcome to take some time afterwards to reflect on whether you would like to continue the sessions.

-If you decide to continue, we will then establish a contract for working together that will establish boundaries to support our work together, for example, relating to fees, cancellations and confidentiality.
+If you decide to continue, we will then establish a working agreement (see below) that will establish boundaries to support our work together, for example, relating to fees, cancellations and confidentiality.